FahimKhamsa/Bankers-Algorithm-Visualizer/README.md

 ## 📌 Features

 ✅ Visual representation of Banker's Algorithm in action
-✅ Input resource allocation and request values dynamically
+✅ Input available resources, resource allocations and max values dynamically (default, custom input or by uploading csv files)
-✅ See step-by-step execution of the algorithm
-✅ Identify safe and unsafe states
+✅ See step-by-step execution of the algorithm with execution details ✅ Identify safe and unsafe states
 ✅ Simple and intuitive UI